Factbox: Russian oil flows to Europe drop amid contamination

 Poland’s Lotos said it would tap strategic reserves, while its bigger rival PKN Orlen has said it had no plans to do so.

-At least 10 tankers with a combined 1 million tonnes of oil, normally worth more than $500 million at current prices, have already sailed from Ust-Luga since the problem arose.
+At least 10 tankers with a combined 1 million tonnes of oil, which would normally be worth more than $500 million at current prices, had already sailed from Ust-Luga before the problems came to light.

 Trading house Vitol refused to take a cargo from Ust-Luga last week, forcing the port to shut for 24 hours.

-Transneft allows no more than 10 parts per million (ppm) of organic chlorides, while levels in the Druzhba line and Ust-Luga have fluctuated between 80 to 330 ppm.
+Transneft allows no more than 10 parts per million (ppm) of organic chlorides.
+Levels in the Druzhba line and Ust-Luga have been between 80 ppm and 330 ppm.

-Russian oil firm Surgutneftegaz repeatedly failed to award two prompt Urals May cargoes from Ust-Luga at a tender this week, even after offering discounts for chloride contamination.
+Russian oil company Surgutneftegaz repeatedly failed to award two prompt Urals May cargoes from Ust-Luga at a tender this week even after offering discounts for chloride contamination.

+In the neighboring port of Primorsk, Russian Urals crude prices jumped to their highest since the late 1990s as refiners rushed to replace lost supplies.

 Buyers who have received contaminated oil now need to store it somewhere and dilute it with cleaner crude to lower the chloride levels, an operation that could cost millions of dollars for each large crude tanker, oil trading sources say.

-Oil at Ust-Luga port could gradually be loaded onto ships mixed with better quality crude.
+Oil at Ust-Luga could gradually be loaded onto ships mixed with better-quality crude.

 But cleaning out the Druzhba pipeline is not so simple.